ABC-iRobotics/irob-saf/README.md

 ### Install the fiducials library

-The [fiducials library](https://github.com/UbiquityRobotics/fiducials) is a quite useful tool for aruco marker detection.
+The [fiducials library](http://wiki.ros.org/fiducials) is a quite useful tool for ArUco marker detection.
+See more about OpenCV and ArUco [here](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html).
 Install
-Clone and build the source from the GitHub repository:
+Clone and build the source from the [GitHub repository](https://github.com/UbiquityRobotics/fiducials), that will also install the requred aruco OpenCV module:

     cd ~/catkin_ws/src
     git clone https://github.com/UbiquityRobotics/fiducials.git